Shaku (unit)

 The (尺, shaku) or Japanese foot is a Japanese unit of length derived (but varying) from the Chinese chi, originally based upon the distance measured by a human hand from the tip of the thumb to the tip of the forefinger (Note: East Asian custom usually considers a span from thumb to index finger rather than from thumb to little finger.) (compare span).
 Traditionally, the length varied by location or use, but it is now standardized as 10/33 m, or approximately 30.3 cm.

 Etymology in English

 Shaku entered English in the early 18th century, a romanization of the Japanese Go-on reading of the character for Japanese foot (尺, shaku).

 Use in Japan

 The shaku has been standardized since 1891 as 10/33 m, about 30.3 cm.
-This means that there are 3.3 shaku (33/10) to one meter.
+This means that there are 3.3 shaku (33/10) to one metre.

 This definition was established by Meiji government law; until then, even though the unit was given the same name, its length varied depending on the era.
 At the same time, other units were established based on shaku.